LUC-Intro-to-Database-Systems/assignment-2-database-design-process-using-mysql-workbench-cjcoles70/Assignment2 CColes.md

 **Product Offering:**

 > - Cake Varieties: Cosmic Cakes provides three categories of cakes.
 Classic, Seasonal and those for Special Occasions.
 > - Cupcakes: In addition to the traditional cakes, they also produce the same range in Cupcakes.

 **Customization:**

 > - Custom Orders: Cosmic Cakes often takes custom orders for Special Occasions such as birthdays, weddings, and anniversaries.
 They may create unique designs and decorations based on customer preferences.

 **Decoration and Presentation:**

 > - Cake Decoration: Cake Decorators work on the visual appeal of cakes, using various techniques like frosting, fondant, and edible decorations to create visually stunning and thematic designs.
 > - Packaging: Cake Decorators are responsible for packaging to ensure that cakes are transported safely and maintain their freshness.

 **Retail Sales:**

 > - Storefront Operations: Cosmic Cakes has a physical storefront where customers can walk in and purchase cakes directly.

 **Online Presence:**

 > - Online Ordering: The company as a website where customer can select products, specify and customizations and place orders.
-> - Social Media Presence: Cake shops often use social media platforms to showcase their creations, connect with customers, and promote special offers.
+> - Social Media Presence: Social media is used to showcase their creations, connect with customers, and promote special offers.

 **Event Catering:**

 Special Events: Some cake shops provide catering services for events, offering a selection of cakes and desserts for parties, weddings, and other celebrations.
 Quality Assurance: